 Date: March 14, 2014

-Case Scenario: 32yo woman presents with her usual migraine headache.
+Case Scenario: A thirty-two year-old woman presents with her usual migraine headache.

 Background: More than 10% of people (6% men and 18% women) suffer from migraines.
 This condition represents a significant source of both medical costs and lost productivity.
 Direct costs are estimated at ~17 billion dollars a year.
 There are also indirect costs of about 15 billion dollars a year mainly due to missed work.